 - Make rosemary potatoes: add finely chopped rosemary to potatoes, with a sprinkle of salt and a drizzle of oil, before roasting in a hot oven.

-- Season a lamb or beef dish with rosemary.
+- Season a lamb or beef dish with finely chopped rosemary.

-- For rosemary mashed potatoes, place a couple of sprigs of rosemary in the pot while you are boiling the potatoes, then retrieve it before mashing the potatoes.
+- For rosemary mashed potatoes, place a couple of fresh rosemary sprigs in the pot while you are boiling the potatoes, then retrieve it before mashing the potatoes.

 See below for some other ideas for using rosemary to make condiments and spreads.